haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 A `Map` requires that its key has an ordering (`Ord k`), in the same way that `Set` required an ordering on the value.
 This is because the internal implementation of the `Map` type in Haskell is a size balanced binary tree.
-This is actually the same data structure as is used for `Set`, sets just assign a number for the key based on the order of the value.
+This is actually the same data structure as is used for `Set`.

 The `Map` data type and the functions for interacting with it are exported from `Data.Map` which is a module in the `containers` package.
 Don't worry about